-Government grants related to revenue are recognised on a systematic basis in the statement of income over the periods necessary to match them with the related costs which they are intended to compensate.
+Government grants related to revenue are recognised on a systematic basis in the consolidated statement of profit or loss over the periods necessary to match them with the related costs which they are intended to compensate.
 Such grants are deducted in reporting the related expense.
 Where the Group receives non-monetary grants, the asset is accounted for on the basis of its acquisition cost.
-In case a non-monetary asset is given free of cost it is recognised at a nominal value.
+In case a nonmonetary asset is given free of cost it is recognised at fair value.

 New standards and interpretations not yet adopted

-The standard is effective for annual periods beginning on or after 1 January 2017, with early adoption permitted under IFRS.
-The company is currently evaluating the requirements of IFRS 15, and has not yet determined the impact on the consolidated financial statements.
+The standard is effective for annual periods beginning on or after 1 January 2018, with early adoption permitted under IFRS.
+The Group is currently evaluating the requirements of IFRS 15, and has not yet determined the impact on the consolidated financial statements.

 4. Property, plant and equipment

-The depreciation expense for the year ended March 31, 2015 and March 31, 2014 is included in the following line items in the statement of income.
+The depreciation expense for the year ended March 31, 2018 and March 31, 2017 is included in the following line items in the statement of profit or loss.

-The amortisation expense for the year ended March 31, 2015 and March 31, 2014 is included in the following line items in the statement of income.
+The aggregate amount of research and development expense recognized in the statement of profit or loss for the year ended March 31, 2018 is ₹ 396 (₹ 321 for the year ended March 31, 2017) The amortisation expense for the year ended March 31, 2018 and March 31, 2017 is included in the following line items in the statement of profit or loss.

 7. Trade receivables

 The Group uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivable and is adjusted for forward-looking estimates.
 At every reporting date, the historically observed default rates are updated and changes in forward-looking estimates are analysed.
 The Group estimates the following matrix at the reporting date.